 Bag Project and Sanitary Project

 The Mbedza Community Crafts Project began in 2008 as an attempt to provide women in the area around Mbulukuta village with work.
 The ladies produce a bag using local chitenje materials.
 More recently, we have added other items which include aprons, place mats and a sanitary product for girls.
-The amount of work that we are able to provide the ladies is totally reliant on our ability to sell through our very generous volunteers, who give huge amounts of their time.
+The amount of work that we are able to provide the ladies is totally reliant on our ability to sell through our generous volunteers, who give of their time.
 In addition to the ladies, this project also provides work for a craftsmen who makes the carved animals that adorn the bags.

 The ladies use this income to pay for school fees for their sons and daughters, medicine, food and other essentials.
 Ruth (pictured below with sewing machine on her head) saved her earnings to buy a stove.
 Seeing this gave us the idea for the stove project.